 Students targeted for a tier 3 level of intervention receive intensive, individualized intervention.
-These students are identified from earning a percentile rank of 24 or below on district progress monitoring assessments.
+These students are identified from earning a percentile rank of 24 or below on district progress monitoring assessments but must first be in tier 2 and show a need for more support.